 The most common cancers in dogs are those in or near the skin.
 Skin cancers make up over half the total number of cancers that occur in dogs they are considerably less common (but more worrysome) in cats :

-The most common skin cancers that I encounter are papillomas.
-These are small cauliflower-like viral tumors that proliferate as a dog ages.
-They are common on the mussel, trunk and extremities of dogs with graying hair.
-The vast majority are not malignant and cause no damage beyond being nicked or worried into bleeding by the dog as it grooms.
+Among the most common skin cancers that veterinarians encounter are papillomas.
+These are small, cauliflower-like, viral-produced tumors that proliferate as a dog ages.
+They are common on the muzzel, trunk and extremities of dogs with graying hair.
+The vast majority are not malignant and cause no damage beyond being easily nicked or worried into bleeding by the pet as it grooms.
 When they form on the edge of the eye lid, they do need to be removed as they tend to irritate the cornea.
 The vast majority are easily removed by your vet with a tranquilizer and the aid of a bit of local anethetic.

 The next most common cancer in dogs are lipomas.
 They are soft, and often have the consistency of a baggy filled with water.
 They are almost never life-threatening.
 They often occur multiply just under a dog’s skin.
 They are much rarer in cats and ferrets but quite common in parrot-like birds.
 They will shrink, but not entirely disappear, if you put your pet on a lower calorie diet.